Connect with us

 5. Concrete bricks

-Concrete bricks are made by pouring concrete in a mould.
+Concrete bricks are made by pouring concrete into a mould.
 Traditionally used as interior bricks, they are now also utilized for aesthetic purposes indoors.
 Hard and colourful, concrete bricks are very viable in any type of building.

 6. Fly ash clay bricks